-Dorina Timofte is a tenured Senior Lecturer in Veterinary Clinical Microbiology in the Liverpool University School of Veterinary Science.
+Dorina Timofte is Senior Lecturer in Veterinary Clinical Microbiology in the Liverpool University School of Veterinary Science.
 She leads the Veterinary Microbiology Diagnostic Laboratory (VMDL) which provides an essential service for the referral hospitals (Equine, Small animals and Farm animals) and first opinion practices at Leahurst & Liverpool as well as for external veterinary practices.

 Dorina is the Chair of the Biosecurity and infection Control Committee in the School of Veterinary Science and she co-ordinates the laboratory side of the Environmental surveillance programme which is key for detecting important nosocomial pathogens in the hospital.